dotjorge/dotjorge/README.md

 -->
 > A Front-end Web Developer from Brazil that loves technology in general.

-Curious about how websites are coded and work since the "Blogger" era (2010ish).
-I mod games as a hobby since I first modded a mod called "Deathrun" for Call Of Duty 4, wich was the first time ever I had contact with programming logic with C++ back in ~2013 and loved it!
+Curious on how websites are coded and work since the "Blogger" era (2010ish).
+Because of that curiosity I mod games as a hobby since I first modded a mod called "Deathrun" for Call Of Duty 4, wich was the first time ever I had contact with programming logic with C++ back in ~2013 and guess what?!
+Loved it!
 \
 \
 I'm also a gamer and a gaming/engine/hardware technology enthusiast too, I love watching [DigitalFoundry](https://www.youtube.com/user/digitalfoundry).